 - That you are separate from others and need to get your piece of the pie.

 - That your value is measured in financial terms.

 - That people who have less financial means are to blame for their situation.

 - That the only way to have a decent income is by charging a lot.

 If you look at each of these, you can see how limiting it is and also how it takes us away from the concept of generosity and oneness.

 In Human Design, the heart center, sometimes called the will center, is the center that has to do with money and resources as well as courage, loyalty, and will power.
-It’s about material support and what Zeno calls “material love”.
-I find myself realizing more and more how much homogenized advice is out there and how limiting the current views are.
+It’s about material support and what Zeno calls “material love.”
+I find myself realizing more and more how so much homogenized advice is out there and how limiting the current views are.

 Whether you have a defined or undefined heart center, you get to decide what values you live with respect to money, giving, and receiving.
 For myself, I have decided: